Concepts

 How Retrieval Works

-When you send a query, the API matches it against all 311 abilities using hybrid search.
+When you send a query, the API matches it against the abilities within your chosen mode using hybrid search.
 No LLM call, zero inference cost.
-The retrieval engine evaluates both the meaning and the specific terminology of your query to find the ability that sits at the exact intersection of the reasoning dimensions your task activates.
+The retrieval engine evaluates both the meaning and the specific terminology of your query to find the ability that best matches your task.

 Multi-Ability Composition

 Abilities are connected in a directed reasoning graph.
-Each ability has relationships to others: prerequisites, amplifiers, and alternatives.
+Each ability has synergy relationships to others: prerequisites, enhancers, and fallbacks.

 Worked Example: Supply Chain Risk

-- Root Cause Miner (primary, Causal) traces the mechanism of the delay.
+The primary ability (Root Cause Miner, Causal) traces the mechanism of the delay.
 Suppresses symptom-treatment bias so the agent doesn't stop at "shipping delays."

-- Cognitive Monitor (alternative, Metacognitive) prevents contradictions between the causal analysis and the temporal projection.
+- "Don't let contradictions stand unresolved" — catches inconsistencies between the causal analysis and the timeline prediction

 Where It Applies

 The Logic API is domain-agnostic.
-The six reasoning dimensions map to failure patterns that occur in every industry.
+The cognitive dimensions across all product layers map to failure patterns that occur in every industry.
 Here are the most common applications:

 Software Engineering